"Morning, Noo Hyung."

 "Nice to meet you too Jay Hyung," Sunoo smiled and gave the other a bow of his head, leaning his head against the wall as Jay explained to Ni-ki when he had first met Sunoo.

 The younger boy had been leaving class one day when he ran into a frazzled Park Jongseong, glancing down at his phone then at all the classrooms, clearly overwhelmed and confused.
 Sunoo noticed how no one else was offering to help so he decided to steel his nerves and approach him.
-At that point, he only knew Jay as Sunghoon's intimidating friend so he was a little nervous, but he was also an extrovert who truly didn't have much of an issue when approaching people who weren't Lee Heeseung.
+At that point, he only knew Jay as Sunghoon's intimidating friend so he was a little nervous, but he was also an extrovert who truly didn't have much of an issue when approaching people, as long as they weren't Lee Heeseung.
 The confused boy he was met with was simply lost trying to find Sunghoon's classroom so Sunoo led him to the correct room, the two engaging in a light-hearted conversation that Sunoo initiated to make Jay comfortable and calm his nerves.

 Ni-ki turned to Sunoo with an accusatory look and said, "The fact that I never heard about this is actually heartbreaking."